 Sandbach, incidentally is off junction 17 of the M6 which has often been dubbed the “Most Haunted Motorway“.

 Incidentally, you can read why I do believe in ghosts here.

 Entry filed under: middleman.
-Tags: Ciarán O'Keeffe, Derek Acorah, ghost, Karl Beattie, m6, most haunted, Most Haunted Motorway, Old Hall, Ouija, Paranormal, Places and Hauntings, Samurai, sandbach, Yvette Fielding.
+Tags: Ciarán O'Keeffe, Derek Acorah, fake, ghost, Karl Beattie, m6, milf, most haunted, Most Haunted Motorway, naked, Old Hall, Ouija, Paranormal, Places and Hauntings, Samurai, sandbach, Yvette Fielding.